GitGuild/GitGuild-data-obsolete/charter.md

-# GitGuild Charter
+# Git Guild Charter

-__0.0.2__
+__0.0.3__

-This charter is a private contract to cooperate on development of the project, which is hosted in the following git repository(ies).
+This charter is a private contract to cooperate on development of the project(s), which is hosted in the following git repository(ies).

  + https://github.com/gitguild/gitguild_whitepaper
  + https://github.com/gitguild/gitguild_website
  + https://github.com/gitguild/gitguild

 By linking this charter from within the above project repositories, the contributors agree to abide by this charter.
-Each member must keep their respective branch up to date with the consensus master branch to participate in the projects.
+Each member must keep their respective branch up to date with the consensus master branch to participate in the project(s).

 ### Membership